Search this site

 This is where the inconsistencies of the Costa Rican banking system start to show up.
 We have friends that have both deposited and wire transferred money far greater than the limits above, even without Residency.
 However, all have been contacted at a later time, sometimes months or years later, and required to declare the origin of the money and how it was earned.
 For some, this has been a painful process.
 If you don't comply, your account will be closed and you will be banned from having an account at that bank forever.
 With so few highly recommended banks available, this is not something that you want to have happen.

 You have to ask for an ATM card, they don't just happen as a standard process.
 ATM cards are processed in the bank and takes 3-4 days to be ready.
 ATM cards are not mailed.
 You must pick them up in person.
 This means waiting in line again for the new accounts person.
-Plan on an hour.
+Plan on at least an hour, probably more.

 Online access, at least for BCR, comes with a BINGO card.
 This is a card with labeled rows and columns such at A-4 and D-3.
-Each time you log in, you will be prompted to enter the corresponding value of, for example, the A-4 cell.
+Each cell contains a number.
+Every time you log in, you will be prompted to enter the number from three different cells.
 Simple, but what a great security measure !